Yes Energy News and Insights

-Financial Transmission Rights (FTRs), also known as TCCs, TCRs, CRRs, help facilitate healthy and competitive electricity markets.
-They are a key financial instrument for tradersspeculatingand hedging risk across ISOs in the U.S. They are also complex by nature.
+Financial transmission rights (FTRs), also known as TCCs, TCRs, and CRRs, help facilitate healthy and competitive electricity markets.
+They are a key financial instrument for traders speculating and hedging risk across ISOs in the U.S. They are also complex by nature.

-They come from the ISO’s FTR model run, similar to how Day Ahead (DA) Constraints come from the ISO’s DA model run.
-FTR Constraints represent the congestion modeled within each FTR auction process, which makes them an essential part in understanding the ever-changing congestion landscape as a whole.
+They come from the ISO’s FTR model run, similar to how day-ahead (DA) constraints come from the ISO’s DA model run.
+FTR constraints represent the congestion modeled within each FTR auction process, which makes them an essential part of understanding the ever-changing congestion landscape as a whole.

-This data is published by 5 ISOs - ERCOT, SPP, MISO, NYISO, and PJM.
-Yes Energy transforms these raw constraint files into actionable insights by allowing traders to visualize those constraints on the maps in our PowerSignals Product or via our DataSignals solution.
+This data is published by 5 ISOs – ERCOT, SPP, MISO, NYISO, and PJM.
+Yes Energy transforms these raw constraint files into actionable insights by allowing traders to visualize those constraints on the maps in our PowerSignals or DataSignals solution.

-Here is an example of the FTR Constraint data for ERCOT’s September Monthly Auction:
+Here's an example of the FTR constraint data for ERCOT’s September monthly auction.

-One of the major benefits of using this data within Yes Energy’s tools is that we stay on top of the market changes so that you do not have to.
+One of the major benefits of using this data within Yes Energy’s tools is that we stay on top of the market changes so that you don't have to.

 PJM recently split their OffPeak into two new peak types: WkndOnPeak and DailyOffPeak, allowing for greater granularity and flexibility in trading FTRs.
 This change went into effect on September 1, 2022, for the October 2022 monthly auction.
-Read more about PJM’s FTR Peak Type changes here.
+Read more about PJM’s FTR Peak Type changes.

-In the example above, we are looking at the October Auction for October (green) and November (pink) in PJM for WE On Peak hours.
+In the example above, we are looking at the auction for October (green) and November (pink) in PJM for WE on-peak hours.

-If you’re interested in a demo of our FTR Trading solution, click here, and one of our industry experts will be in touch.
+If you’re interested in a demo of our FTR trading solution, request a demo, and one of our industry experts will be in touch.